 What is a New Year’s Resolution?

-A New Year’s resolution is when you promise yourself to do something different in the upcoming year.
+A New Year’s resolution is when you promise to do something different in the upcoming year.
 This usually involves a change you’ve wanted to give yourself, but have put off for some time.

 - In the Midwest, people are most concerned about losing weight.